jgonsior/german_ir_nlp_demo/frontend/README.md

 The other images were generated with the Ai Generator from deepai [see](https://deepai.org/machine-learning-model/text2img)

-An image with the corresponding settings to maintain the same style can be found [here](src\theme\Image.PNG)
-\*Please note that it may be necessary to generate several times until the desired style is achieved.
+An image with the corresponding settings to maintain the same style can be found [here](src\theme\Image.PNG) *Please note that it may be necessary to generate several times until the desired style is achieved.*

 ---

 # 2. Services

+In this section an explanation of the main services used in the frontend are explained.
+Therefore, it takes a look the `DataService`, the `DataTransferService`, the `ResponseParsingService` and the `SimpleHTTPInterceptor`.
+All the important files for the services can be found in `./src/app/services`.

+## DataService and SimpleHTTPInterceptor

 The httpclient gets injected per DI.
 The IP addresses of the backend server are defined in the `environment.ts` and `environment.prod.ts` files depending on the flavor.
 The classes are automatically parsed based on the specified classes.
 Errors are caught by the HttpInterceptor and forwarded to the error page.

 ```ts
   public async getQueryResults(query: String): Promise<QueryResponseResult[]> {